akevalion/menta-pharo-bot/README.md

 The `server/build.sh ` script downloads a Pharo image, loads the code and it's dependencies.

+Browse the code by starting the image with `./pharo-ui Pharo.image` in the `server/build` directory.

-Setup your Github app with and id and PEM private key.
+To interact with GitHub, you must setup your GitHub App with an ID and PEM private key.
 Read class comments of `MeGithubApp` and subclasses to learn about it.

-The `server/start.sh` script starts the Pharo image in headless mode.
-The image will start two servers: a HTTP server (3000 by default) and a VNC server (5900, the default port).
+Deploy on a server that can be accessed via two ports.
+The `server/start.sh` script starts the Pharo image in headless mode with:
+- HTTP server (port 3000 by default) to receive GH webhook requests.
+- VNC server (port 5900 by default) to allow debugging on deploy environemt with a VNC client.

 ## License